 Sangodare composes and produces music in multiple forms (including West African derived music, Gospel, Hip Hop, Blues, Jazz and more).
 Sangodare produced the audio piece for Alexis Pauline Gumbs’s poem To You Who Understand (My People) which toured internationally with Makeshift Reclamations: New Feminist Art and Activism a multimedia showcase.

-Sangodare received an undergraduate degree in Multimedia Computer Science from UNC Asheville, a Masters in Divinity from Emory University's Candler School of Theology and has completed three years of coursework toward a Masters in Film Production at Georgia State University.
-As a part of the leadership council of Ile Ori Ogbe Egun, an African centered national spiritual community that bridges the gap between African and African American traditions, Sangodare focuses on self-development, pedagogy, logistics and cultural practices.
+Sangodare received an undergraduate degree in Multimedia Computer Science from UNC Asheville, a Masters in Divinity from Emory University's Candler School of Theology and has completed three years of coursework toward a Masters in Film Production at Georgia State University culminating in a MFA degree in Film and Media from Black Feminist Film School.
+As a former member of the leadership council of Ile Ori Ogbe Egun, an African centered national spiritual community that bridges the gap between African and African American traditions, Sangodare focused on self-development, pedagogy, strategic planning, logistics and cultural practices.

 has also documented many LGBTQ community events.
 Sangodare debuted a collection of

 work at the event Queer Renaissance: The Ties that Bind in Atlanta, GA in 2009 and continues to write, score, direct and produce independent films that prioritizes healing poetics as well as filmmaking and film screening as spiritual practice, ceremony and ritual.

 "It is impossible for me to ignore the many levels on which media, or anything that can be perceived for that matter, has an impact on us.
 I do everything I do as an expression of who I really am spirit-mind-body.
 So, for me, filmmaking and even walking is a spiritual practice.
 What is unique about bffs is that we acknowledge that and create the space for practitioners (novice or so-called expert) to be immersed in this non-linear approach to filmmaking."